Cyfrin/Updraft/src/routes/solidity/remix/1-simple-storage/7-memory-storage-calldata/+page.md

 ## Key Takeaway

-- Structs, mappings, and arrays in Solidity need to explicit `memory` keyword.
+- When passed as function parameters, structs, mappings, and arrays in Solidity need to use the explicit `memory` keyword.
 - Strings, considered an array of bytes, require explicit `memory` or `call data` keyword.

 Congratulations for reaching this point, now let's delve into Solidity mappings.